utap2/utap2/docs/rst/demo-site.rst

 password: utap1234

 Note: This is a demonstration site for UTAP, showcasing the user interface and examples of run results.
-It provides partial functionality, including the capability to rerun the DESeq step on existing analyses, but does not support running new analyses.
+It provides partial functionality, including the capability to rerun the DESeq2 step on existing analyses, but does not support running new analyses.

 .. image:: ../figures/deseq-run.png